shumwaymark/sentinelcam/README.rst

 The occupants and their vehicles will pass in front of that camera multiple times per day.
 Routine events such as these do not require a video record, or even a single image be preserved.
-All that is really required of the house, is for it to take note that your car departed at 7:12 in the morning and arrived back home at 6:39 that evening.
+All that is required of the house, is for it to take note that your car departed at 7:12 in the morning and arrived back home at 6:39 that evening.
 Happens every weekday.

-All of those unexpected, unusual, exceptional events are not so disposable.
+Those unexpected, unusual, exceptional events are not so disposable.
 Under certain circumstances, it might be desirable to produce a full archival video immediately.
 There may be situations where such a record should be copied off-site as a precaution.
 Perhaps by policy, a full video record of every package delivery is always kept for a period of time.